Workers are better off in Europe than in the US

 In Germany (with a five-day week) only the minimum 20 days required by the EU apply.
 Depending on the state, holidays vary between nine and twelve days and help German workers to pay for their spare time.
 Switzerland is the backdrop, with only meager four legal holidays.

-Netherlands with the longest wage payment in case of illness
+Netherlands with longest sick pay in case of illness

-In the Netherlands, long-term illness-related short-term survivors receive their longest salary (70 per cent), up to two years.
-In Germany, employees receive their full salary for up to six weeks, after which health insurance also assumes payment of 70 percent for up to one and a half years.
+In the Netherlands, long-term sick leave gives workers the longest salary (70 percent), up to two years.
+In Germany, employees receive up to six weeks full salary, after which the health insurance takes over the payment of 70 percent for up to one and a half years.

 In other countries such as Norway, Denmark or Finland, sick workers are entitled to full pay for a full year.
 Employees in Great Britain, Italy or France, on the other hand, have a much lower claim - and only for a maximum of one year.
 Germany is in this category overall in the front midfield.